Skip to main content

 90dLast 90 days

-Custom ranges — pass startDate + endDate (ISO 8601 dates):
+Custom ranges — pass startDate + endDate (ISO 8601 dates) on either endpoint:

 GET /{projectId}/dashboard?startDate=2026-03-01&endDate=2026-03-31